nwind21/ardupilot/_posts/2014-06-14-Avionics-Plate.md

 The goal was to create an avionics plate to mount an [Arduino Uno](http://www.adafruit.com/products/50) and the [GPS Mast](https://store.3drobotics.com/products/gps-mast) to the Iris.
 I considered a variety of options:

 * Mount to the shell.
-The curvature would prove a problem modeling and it would require some CAD work with a 3D printer.
+The curvature would probably be problematic to model and it would require some CAD work with a 3D printer.
 No go on this idea.
 * Mount to the underbelly.
-The Iris already sits pretty low and the GPS mast would needs to be elevated.
+The Iris already sits pretty low and the GPS mast needs to be elevated.
 Ditched this idea quick since I wanted both the Uno and the mast on one plate.
 * Velcro to the shell.
 Well, this would just look horrible.
 * Make a 2D plate and drill holes with long stand-offs into the Iris' upper plate.
 This was the winner.